nabeel-w/Weather/README.md

 - __CSS__: For styling the web pages and making them visually appealing
 - __JavaScript__: For building a responsive and mobile-friendly user interface.
 - __BootStrap__: For fetching data from the OpenWeather API and manipulating the DOM to display weather information.

-##API Used
+## API Used
-The Weather Website uses the OpenWeather API (https://openweathermap.org/api) to fetch weather data.
+The Weather Website uses the [OpenWeather API](https://openweathermap.org/api) to fetch weather data.
-## Usage
-Just head over to https://nabeel-w.github.io/Weather/